FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 agreed.

-In proposing the Motion, Councillor Slattery referred to the importance of the community policing--- 19
+In proposing the Motion, Councillor Slattery referred to the importance of the community policing
+---
+19

 unit to the city.
 Members supported the motion and agreed it was essential that the community